yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/_index.md

     "linkTitle": "Components",
     "weight":"15",
     "date": "2019-09-17",
-    "description": "An overview of the components for the entire API Management Lifecycle. " }
+    "description": "An overview of the components for the entire API management lifecycle. " }